 Scandinavia is overwhelmingly cozy and that should come as no surprise given the cold, dark winters most northern countries face.
-Scandinavians have come up with the best ways to combat the winter blues through design: warm sheepskin rugs, slippers you never want to take off, beautiful chairs with simple silhouettes, wool blankets with blasts of color.
+Scandinavians have come up with the best ways to combat the winter blues through design: warm sheepskin-covered stools, beautiful chairs with simple silhouettes, wool blankets with blasts of color.

 Consider this your guide to giving your own life a little Scandinavian boost, whether you’re looking for something small to gift yourself (or a loved one) or a design centerpiece with a history that will spur dinner party conversations for years to come.
 We did a little research and pulled together a shopping list that will have you feeling a little cozier, no matter where you may be.

 While Iceland is technically not part of the Scandinavian Peninsula, it is a Nordic country (together with Finland) and its design aesthetic certainly falls within the same category.

 Geysir is one of Iceland’s most prominent brands especially when it comes to cozy outerwear and home goods.
 The label’s reversible Hringir blanket is entirely crafted from the warmest Icelandic wool and sports beautiful details such as the whip-stitch trim.
 It will certainly bring a pop of color draped over a sofa or a rocking chair.

 To buy: $140, geysir.com

 Shou Sugi Ban House, the wellness retreat and destination spa located in the Hamptons teamed up with New York-based ceramicist Stephanie Charlene on a collection of minimalist tableware that includes three sizes of bowls (small, medium, and salad), side and dinner plates, and tumblers, all made from groggy white stoneware and finished with a sandy white glaze.